What is the difference between GB and Gb?

 Living in a digital world, you come across terms and abbreviations that sound familiar or that you partially understand.
 Yet, you often doubt whether you use them at the right place and at the right moment.
 That’s why you prefer to double-check with Google about their exact meaning.

 The difference between GB and Gb is the perfect example of the statement above.
 You know that both abbreviations are part of the IT terminology, but you wonder why they are written differently.
 So it is a little blurry for people without specific IT knowledge to differentiate these technical terms.
 The article below explains what these terms mean and how to distinguish them, moreover, why it is important to know the difference.

 What do GB and Gb stand for?

 But first things first – to understand the difference between both abbreviations, we need to know their meaning.
 The terms GB and Gb are used as units of measurement.
 They are both related to digital storage space, and you can find them often in the context of the hosting industry.
 But this is where their similarities end.

 What is Gigabyte?

-GB (or Gbyte) stands for Gigabyte – the more frequently used term.
-It describes the memory or disk space of a computer, laptop, and any other device, where you can store different types of files/data.
+GB (or Gbyte) is the more frequently used term for Gigabyte.
+It describes the memory or disk space of a computer, laptop, and any other device where you can store different files/data.
 Another field where you can find it often is hosting services – it describes the space given if you want to rent a Virtual Private Server (VPS) or dedicated hosting package and Internet plan.